Some of the links on this site are affiliate links. Read our full disclaimer here.

 - Support rural economies

 The trust has stepped in and made opportunities for investors after realizing the future of farming is threatened.
-Over the last four decades, some of Washington’s best soils have been irreversibly lost to development.
+Over the last four decades, some of Washington State's best farms have been irreversibly lost to development.
 In the next ten years, 70% of the state’s local growers will retire without a successor in place.

 New farmers face countless barriers to accessing land, the most alarming of which is the ability to afford necessary equipment and buy more land nearby.